Edwinngera/Trivia-API/backend/README.md

 ## GET '/categories'
 - Fetches a  categories dictionaries with the  keys as  the ids and the string as the  the category
 - Request Parameters : None
-- Response Body: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Response Body: A Json object with a "categories key", that contains a object of key value pair id and category.
 ```
 {
   "categories": {